This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 FAQ: “I work for an Internal Audit function.
 We have been asked by the ISMS implementation project team to perform an ISMS internal audit as a prelude to an external/third party certification audit against ISO/IEC 27001.
 They are asking for a load of things from us and expect us to do the audit within a tight timescale defined on their plans.
 Is this information really needed?
 Are we (as an independent audit team) forced to give them such information?
 Should we perform a quick Internal Audit or take the time necessary although the certification would be postponed?
 Are there ISMS Audit Programme/Plan templates we can use and what other considerations should we take into account for the ISMS internal Audit? ...”

 A: If you are a truly independent audit team, you do not answer to the ISMS project team and they cannot force you to provide information or do things for them in a certain way.
-However, as Internal Audit, you work for - or at least in conjunction with - the organization's senior management and would presumably be expected to support the organization's strategic aims.
+However, as Internal Audit, you work for - or at least in conjunction with - the organisation's senior management and would presumably be expected to support the organisation's strategic aims.
 If the ISMS has management's full support [a not insignificant assumption - something your audit might want to establish!], it is reasonable for them to invite you to audit it thus fulfilling the requirements for ISMS internal audits, and arguably also to ask about your competence/qualifications to do so.
 However, the manner in which you perform the audit, the way you plan and perform it, is really your domain.
 For example, you would need to develop the audit program, schedule the work, assign suitable auditors etc. How much advance notice and other information to give them is up to you, although in the interests of making the audit as effective as possible, I would try to work with them on this.
-Right now, they are probably quite sharply focused on compliance with ISO/IEC 27001 and are simply trying to fulfill the standard's requirement for internal ISMS audits, which you should read to understand.
+Right now, they are probably quite sharply focused on conformity with ISO/IEC 27001 and are simply trying to fulfill the standard's requirement for internal ISMS audits, which you should read to understand.
 They may not appreciate your role in life, nor the value you can bring to the party.
-It sounds as if they are perhaps unfamiliar with the way you normally work, and probably have a naïve view of how you would approach the job (e.g. pure compliance auditing).
-They almost certainly presume that your audit would be entirely constrained within the scope of their ISMS whereas you would probably be interested in the wider picture, potentially including security and risk management issues elsewhere in the organization.
+It sounds as if they are perhaps unfamiliar with the way you normally work, and probably have a naïve view of how you would approach the job (e.g. pure compliance/conformity auditing).
+They almost certainly presume that your audit would be entirely constrained within the scope of their ISMS whereas you would probably be interested in the wider picture, potentially including security and risk management issues elsewhere in the organisation.

 On a more positive note, it makes a nice change for auditors to be “invited” in by their prospective auditees!
-This could be an ideal opportunity for Internal Audit to get to work on the ISMS and make positive recommendations for improving the organization's information security controls, risk management, compliance and governance (at least within the scope of the ISMS for now), knowing that the implementation team and hopefully management has the incentive to address any issues quickly in order not to stall or preclude the certification.
-Personally, however, I would be cautious about being too ambitious with your audit at this stage since recommending major changes could be seen as derailing the ISMS project, while a softly-softly approach would leave the door open for further ISMS audits supporting their PDCA-based internal management review and improvement activities.
+This could be an ideal opportunity for Internal Audit to get to work on the ISMS and make positive recommendations for improving the organisation's information security controls, risk management, compliance/conformity and governance (at least within the scope of the ISMS for now), knowing that the implementation team and hopefully management has the incentive to address any issues quickly in order not to stall or preclude the certification.
+Personally, however, I would be cautious about being too ambitious with your audit at this stage since recommending major changes could be seen as derailing the ISMS project, while a softly-softly approach would leave the door open for further ISMS audits supporting their internal management review and improvement activities.
 With an effective ISMS in place, you can expect the information security situation to be more stable as it comes under better management control, and then to improve gradually of its own accord.
 You have a part to play in making this happen as effectively and efficiently as possible.
 In particular, your independent viewpoint gives you the advantage of making sure that the ISMS is not blind-sided by some unanticipated issue that the ISMS management team was unaware of, and the chance to promote generally accepted good risk/security management practices based on the standards or other sound sources.

 Implementation tip: this is a learning opportunity for all those involved, including you and your audit colleagues.
 Sit down with those in charge of the ISMS (both the implementation project managers and the business and information security managers who will run the ISMS in perpetuity, plus your own audit management) to talk about what they have done, what they anticipate you doing now, and how they see the relationship developing over time.
-An ISMS is a long-term commitment to professional information security management and that surely has to be a positive thing for audit and the organization.
+An ISMS is a long-term commitment to professional information security management and that surely has to be a positive thing for audit and the organisation.
 You probably should consider some training or familiarity with ISMS, ISO27k standards etc. and possibly consultancy support from auditor/s familiar with ISMS internal audits and certification audits to get you off to a flying start, unless you already have experience and skills in this area.
 You asked about templates for ISMS auditing: I would suggest looking to ISACA, IIA or other professional groups for some support, plus of course the ISO27k standards themselves and your existing audit procedures.
 In due course, though, I'm sure you would soon pick this up on the job and, by the way, it will not hurt your CV!

 FAQ: “I am an inexperienced auditor.
 How should I go about planning and performing an ISMS internal audit?”